meetjn/Rust-Notes/README.md

 ## Building for Release

 When your project is finally ready for release, you can use cargo build --release to compile it with optimizations.
 This command will create an executable in target/release instead of target/debug.
 The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
 This is why there are two different profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
 If you’re benchmarking your code’s running time, be sure to run cargo build --release and benchmark with the executable in target/release.

+## Guessing Game Project

+Quick set-up

+$ cargo new guessing_game
+$ cd guessing_game

+The first command, cargo new, takes the name of the project (guessing_game) as the first argument.
+The second command changes to the new project’s directory.

+The first part of the guessing game program will ask for user input, process that input, and check that the input is in the expected form.
+To start, we’ll allow the player to input a guess.

+In Rust, variables are immutable by default, meaning once we give the variable a value, the value won’t change.

+          let mut guess = String::new();

+Returning to the guessing game program, you now know that let mut guess will introduce a mutable variable named guess.
+The equal sign (=) tells Rust we want to bind something to the variable now.
+On the right of the equal sign is the value that guess is bound to, which is the result of calling String::new, a function that returns a new instance of a String.
+String is a string type provided by the standard library that is a growable, UTF-8 encoded bit of text.

+The :: syntax in the ::new line indicates that new is an associated function of the String type.
+An associated function is a function that’s implemented on a type, in this case String.
+This new function creates a new, empty string.
+You’ll find a new function on many types because it’s a common name for a function that makes a new value of some kind.

+In full, the let mut guess = String::new(); line has created a mutable variable that is currently bound to a new, empty instance of a String.
+Whew!

+     .read_line(&mut guess)

+Next, the line .read_line(&mut guess) calls the read_line method on the standard input handle to get input from the user.
+We’re also passing &mut guess as the argument to read_line to tell it what string to store the user input in.
+The full job of read_line is to take whatever the user types into standard input and append that into a string (without overwriting its contents), so we therefore pass that string as an argument.
+The string argument needs to be mutable so the method can change the string’s content.

+The & indicates that this argument is a reference, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
+References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references

+## Handling Potential Failure with Result

+           .expect("Failed to read line");

+As mentioned earlier, read_line puts whatever the user enters into the string we pass to it, but it also returns a Result value.
+Result is an enumeration, often called an enum, which is a type that can be in one of multiple possible states.
+We call each possible state a variant.

+Result’s variants are Ok and Err.
+The Ok variant indicates the operation was successful, and inside Ok is the successfully generated value.
+The Err variant means the operation failed, and Err contains information about how or why the operation failed.

+Values of the Result type, like values of any type, have methods defined on them.
+An instance of Result has an expect method that you can call.
+If this instance of Result is an Err value, expect will cause the program to crash and display the message that you passed as an argument to expect.
+If the read_line method returns an Err, it would likely be the result of an error coming from the underlying operating system.
+If this instance of Result is an Ok value, expect will take the return value that Ok is holding and return just that value to you so you can use it.
+In this case, that value is the number of bytes in the user’s input.

+If you don’t call expect, the program will compile, but you’ll get a warning:

+## Printing Values with println!
+Placeholders

+This line prints the string that now contains the user’s input.
+The {} set of curly brackets is a placeholder: think of {} as little crab pincers that hold a value in place.
+When printing the value of a variable, the variable name can go inside the curly brackets.

+## Using a Crate to Get More Functionality

+Remember that a crate is a collection of Rust source code files.
+The project we’ve been building is a binary crate, which is an executable.
+The rand crate is a library crate, which contains code that is intended to be used in other programs and can’t be executed on its own.

+Cargo’s coordination of external crates is where Cargo really shines.
+Before we can write code that uses rand, we need to modify the Cargo.toml file to include the rand crate as a dependency.
+Open that file now and add the following line to the bottom, beneath the [dependencies] section header that Cargo created for you.

+When we include an external dependency, Cargo fetches the latest versions of everything that dependency needs from the registry, which is a copy of data from Crates.io.
+Crates.io is where people in the Rust ecosystem post their open source Rust projects for others to use.

+After updating the registry, Cargo checks the [dependencies] section and downloads any crates listed that aren’t already downloaded.
+In this case, although we only listed rand as a dependency, Cargo also grabbed other crates that rand depends on to work.
+After downloading the crates, Rust compiles them and then compiles the project with the dependencies available.

+rand::thread_rng function that gives us the particular random number generator we’re going to use: one that is local to the current thread of execution and is seeded by the operating system.
+Then we call the gen_range method on the random number generator.
+This method is defined by the Rng trait that we brought into scope with the use rand::Rng; statement.
+The gen_range method takes a range expression as an argument and generates a random number in the range.
+The kind of range expression we’re using here takes the form start..=end and is inclusive on the lower and upper bounds, so we need to specify 1..=100 to request a number between 1 and 100.

+## Allowing Multiple Guesses with Looping

+The loop keyword creates an infinite loop.
+We’ll add a loop to give users more chances at guessing the number:

+## Handling Invalid Input

+To further refine the game’s behavior, rather than crashing the program when the user inputs a non-number, let’s make the game ignore a non-number so the user can continue guessing.
+We can do that by altering the line where guess is converted from a String to a u32

+        let guess: u32 = match guess.trim().parse() {
+            Ok(num) => num,
+            Err(_) => continue,
+        };

+If parse is able to successfully turn the string into a number, it will return an Ok value that contains the resultant number.
+That Ok value will match the first arm’s pattern, and the match expression will just return the num value that parse produced and put inside the Ok value.
+That number will end up right where we want it in the new guess variable we’re creating.

+If parse is not able to turn the string into a number, it will return an Err value that contains more information about the error.
+The Err value does not match the Ok(num) pattern in the first match arm, but it does match the Err(_) pattern in the second arm.
+The underscore, _, is a catchall value; in this example, we’re saying we want to match all Err values, no matter what information they have inside them.
+So the program will execute the second arm’s code, continue, which tells the program to go to the next iteration of the loop and ask for another guess.
+So, effectively, the program ignores all errors that parse might encounter!